 We are ecstatic to announce that Humanimals has been awarded BESTPRACTICE Hospital Standards.

-Only three of nearly five hundred veterinary practices in NZ have achieved the higher BESTPRACTICE Hospital Standards - Halifax Veterinary Clinic and Massey University Veterinary Teaching Hospital, and now Humanimals!!
+Only the third of nearly five hundred veterinary practices in NZ have achieved the higher BESTPRACTICE Hospital Standards – Halifax Veterinary Clinic and Massey University Veterinary Teaching Hospital, and now Humanimals!!

 There are two tiers of standards: Clinic and Hospital.